Rnfudge02/ADTR2/Readme.md

 To generate documentation for configuration options, the [yamldoc](http://chrisbcole.me/yamldoc/) pip package should be used

 ## Contributing
+This is an open source project maintained by Robert Fudge, 2025 -

 To ensure Doxygen output is complete and precise, please follow Doxygen comment styling to ensure generated output contains all documentation

 For specific styling preferences, refer to AUVMonitor.hpp for an example